scylladb/care-pet/go/README.md

 ---

 Collars are small devices that attach to pets and collect data with the help of different sensors.
-After data collected it may be delivered to the central database for the analysis and health status checking.
+After the data is collected it may be delivered to the central database for the analysis and health status checking.